 1a.
-Composition of the programme
+Composition of the programme (incl. modules and module components)

 The programme consists of three academic years (B1, B2 and B3) of 60 ECs each.
 The academic timetable for the programme consists of two semesters per year, each semester consisting of two quarters of ten (or eleven) weeks each.
 Every quarter, a student takes part in one unit of study, a 'module' of 15 EC (420 hours).
 The global overview of the programme structure is given in Table 1 and 2.